-- engage parents and carers in these conversations
+engage parents and carers in these conversations

-We are running an externally evaluated pilot in five primary schools in the London Borough of Camden, testing our model and resources, and the findings of the pilot will be published in summer 2019.
+  We are running an externally evaluated pilot in five primary schools in the London Borough of Camden, testing our model and resources, and the findings of the pilot will be published in autumn 2019.
 The pilot started in schools in September 2018 with a two hour inset session to all staff.
-Throughout the school year, staff will be using our school-wide resources and delivering our 77 National Curriculum compliant lessons from our 80 lesson plans across 12 subject areas for every year group and the Early Years.
+Throughout the school year, staff were using our school-wide resources and delivering our 77 National Curriculum compliant lessons from our 80 lesson plans across 12 subject areas for every year group and the Early Years.
 Each lesson is designed to meet dual goals: covering the specific learning objectives as set out in the National Curriculum and also specific gender learning objectives.
 We are also running workshops for parents and carers in all pilot schools.

   The pilot outcomes will inform wider roll-out of the model, through middle tier organisations – Local Authorities, Multi-Academy Trusts and Independent school chains.
 If you represent a middle tier organisation which may be interested in participating in a second phase pilot then please do get in touch.

   In order to achieve gender equality in society, we believe that challenging gender stereotypes and promoting gender equality has to be ‘mainstreamed’ in our schools, so staff and pupils are as alert and responsive to it as they are other forms of prejudice and inequality.
 This has to happen throughout our schools system: pockets of discreet activity will not drive meaningful social change.
 Therefore, through our pilot, we are developing a whole school approach and resources that can be easily and effectively replicated through networks of schools.
 At the same time, we are engaging policy influencers to help create conditions where schools are encouraged to undertake gender work and can readily see the benefits to them.